GeertjanWielenga/OJETCourse/README.md

     * Title: Security
     * Description: oAuth, securing data on the server, etc.
   * Part-029:
-    * Title: Packaging & Deploying
+    * Title: Packaging and Deploying
     * Description:
   * Part-030:
     * Title: Contributing to the Oracle JET community